mark-escosura/profile-card-component-main/README.md

 ### The challenge

-- Build out a portfolio card component based on the designs given.
+- Build out a portfolio card component based on the given design.

 ### Screenshot